CISecurity/ControlsAssessmentSpecification/control-2/control-2.3.rst

-2.3: Utilize Software Inventory Tools
+2.3: Address Unauthorized Software
 =========================================================
-Utilize software inventory tools throughout the organization to automate the documentation of all software on business systems.
+Ensure that unauthorized software is either removed from use on enterprise assets or receives a documented exception.
+Review monthly, or more frequently..

 .. list-table::
 	:header-rows: 1